aromalanil/get-ascii-image/readme.md

 	- *maxWidth* : Maximum ascii characters in one row of generated Ascii image.
 Default value is 300
 	- *maxHeight* : Maximum ascii characters in one column of generated Ascii image .
 Default value is 300

+## 🔗 Miscellaneous

+- In case you are taking the image from an external link, make sure the response to the link request contains the header ``Access-Control-Allow-Origin: *`` in it.

 ## 📜 License

 ```